 Many a wise soul has remarked that in recent days, during this worldwide crisis, we have more time than ever to really zoom in on the things that matter most.

 We have a chance to perhaps be more intentional than ever in our family discipleship efforts.
 But what does that effort look like?
 What should it look like right now?

 This site contains affiliate links to products.
 As an Amazon associate, I earn from qualifying purchases.
 Please read my disclosure for more info.

-One month into this stay-at-home routine, I’m learning some things that it’s not.
+One month into our instant “togetherness” (aka lockdown 2020), I certainly learned some things that it’s not.

 I was ready to see our family grow closer to each other, and to God.

 All of this is still my heart’s desire.
 But guess what I’m finding through this renewed effort and, honestly, a lot of disappointing moments?

 The results aren’t up to me.

 Maybe you need to know that they’re not up to you as a parent, either.

 Here’s what I’ve learned this far about family discipleship during a time of crisis.
 Remember these three things so you won’t fall prey to discouragement in this important work!